How to get Better Results from Online Surveys

 The Importance of Surveys

 Gaining marketing insights about your target audience is invaluable.
 One of the best ways to do this is by creating surveys that will provide information you need to make better business decisions.
-That in turn will result in a better customer interaction and increase conversions.
+That, in turn, will result in better customer interaction and increase conversions.

 - Providing answers – Understanding motivations, obtaining customer opinions, and getting honest feedback are all things you can learn from a well-crafted, private survey.
 Why do 35% of your customers abandon their cart and never come back?

-- Create discussions – A good survey does more than just answer questions; they can also start dialogue.
-Surveys that use open ended questions with space for users to input hundreds of characters in their answer are opening the door for true, honest feedback which can then get a dialogue started either with future surveys or on social media.
+- Create discussions – A good survey does more than just answer questions; they can also start a dialogue.
+Surveys that use open-ended questions with space for users to input hundreds of characters in their answer are opening the door for true, honest feedback which can then get a dialogue started either with future surveys or on social media.

 - Allows information-based decisions – Rather than making decisions based on feelings or impressions, you can gather data to make decisions based on the analyzed results of your surveys.
 Skip the guesswork and wasted time on unimportant areas and instead focus time and energy on the important aspects costing you money.

 - Provides a baseline of information – When you use surveys regularly, they become like running analytics.
 You have a baseline of information to work with and then can compare how changes in your process are viewed and then look at results over time to ensure you are on a continual path for success.

 Here are our top tips for crafting better surveys:

 - Define your goals – Anytime you send out a survey there should be a clear objective in mind.
 Why are you creating this?
 What information are you focusing on?
 Are you curious if people like specific new products?
 Do you want to know where the biggest problems are in your checkout process?
 Keep asking why until you have a clear and concise goal for the survey.
 That way you will end up with a more focused and ultimately useful document.